 When using GTIDs, updates to tables using nontransactional

 storage engines such as

-cannot made in the same statement or transaction as updates to
+cannot be made in the same statement or transaction as updates

 This restriction is due to the fact that updates to tables that use a nontransactional storage engine mixed with updates to tables that use a transactional storage engine within the same transaction can result in multiple GTIDs being assigned to the same transaction.